What is Systems for Action?

 How will my proposal be evaluated?

-Category One (Exploratory Developmental) proposals will undergo a one-phase submission and review process.
-Applicants will submit narrative proposals and information about the project’s budget, staffing, and institutional support.
+Applicants will submit narrative proposals containing the project rationale, significance, approach and information about the project’s budget, staffing, collaborators and institutional support.
 Applications will be reviewed by an external review panel that includes members of the S4A National Advisory Committee and other subject matter experts.
-Funding decisions for this category will be made on the original proposal submission.
+Applicants are encouraged to submit a one-page letter of intent (LOI) providing a preliminary title, a brief description of the proposed research, and a listing of the participating investigators and institutions.
+This LOI is not binding and not required, but it ensures that the program office is able to recruit reviewers with appropriate subject matter expertise to review your application thoroughly.
 See the CFP for the specific review criteria.

 Are there any priorities or areas of interest?

-The S4A program has identified several broad topics of research that are of special interest in the 2017 Call for Proposals (please refer to the CFP for examples).
-These topics of interest include:
+The S4A program has identified several specific research topics that are of special interest in the 2018 Call for Proposals (see CFP for more details).
+These topics include:

 - Innovative financing and payment mechanisms that align medical, social, and public health services, including mechanisms for incentivizing and financing cross-sector collaboration.